jacksonkalmbach/PipelinePro/README.md

 ### Backend

 On the backend, PipelinePro uses PostgreSQL, a powerful relational database management system that provides a robust and scalable data storage solution.
-The backend is built on a RESTful API architecture, which allows for easy integration with other systems and applications
+The backend is built on a RESTful API architecture, which allows for easy integration with other systems and applications.

-Curious to see how everthing connects together?
+Curious to see how everything connects together?
 Take a look:

 ![PipelinePro Entity Relationship](./other_files/PipelinePro_Entity_Relationship.png)